awsdocs/aws-parallelcluster-user-guide/doc_source/moving-from-cfncluster-to-aws-parallelcluster.md

 To manage clusters that you created with CfnCluster, you must use the `cfncluster` CLI\.

-If you need a CfnCluster package to manage your old clusters, we recommend that you install and use it from a [Python Virtual Environment](https://docs.python.org/3/tutorial/venv.html)\.
+If you need a CfnCluster package to manage your old clusters, we recommend that you install and use it from a [Python virtual environment](https://docs.python.org/3/tutorial/venv.html)\.

  **AWS ParallelCluster and CfnCluster use different IAM custom policies**